Gaza Health Ministry: History

 The Palestinian territories are served by parallel ministries of health operating in Gaza and the West Bank, overseen by a single government ministry of health based in Ramallah.
 Following Hamas' takeover of Gaza in 2007, the Hamas government in the Gaza Strip has appointed its own alternate health ministers, but the Palestinian Authority (PA) retains power over it, paying salaries and supplying it with medical equipment.

 A month-long doctors' strike ensued after Hamas' takeover of Gaza, due to political disputes.
 The new Gaza government, with Basem Naim as Health Minister, replaced Fatah-affiliated hospital directors and staff with those identifying with Hamas.
 Jomaa Alsaqqa, a 20-year surgeon at al-Shifa Hospital, lost his job due to his Fatah support and faced arrests and assaults since the Hamas takeover.
 In response, Naim stated "the hospital managers weren't fired for political reasons: they were fired because of managerial, financial, and moral corruption in the hospitals."
 In 2023 officials said the ministry is a mix of recent Hamas hires and older civil servants affiliated with the secular nationalist Fatah party.

 The current director-general of the Gaza Health Ministry is Medhat Abbas.

 On 17 November 2023, amid the Israeli invasion of the Gaza Strip, the head of Médecins Sans Frontières in Palestine stated the Gaza Health Ministry had been "decimated", and Gaza's health sector had been "systematically destroyed".

+A July 2026 article published in The Daily Telegraph reported on claims that ministry officials were accepting bribes to put healthy people on a list of those requiring evacuation for medical treatment abroad or to move sick people to higher positions on the list.
+The Health Ministry stated that a process to "verify medical cases" would be created, in response to the claims.